Loganf25/ServerPOSApplication/README.md

 The menu is already seeded, and a couple of Orders are already placed to see that page as well.
 (CRUD usage is available as admin account, but viewable from server account.

+Quick Start:

+1. Clone the Repo
+2. Navigate to the repo folder and restore dependencies (dotnet restore)
+3. Initialize Database (dotnet run)

 Seeded Accounts are as follows:

 Server Account (sv01, P@ssword123!)
 (New server accounts can also be registered)